fritzr/advent2021/README.md

 ## Dependencies

-Most solutions use stable features as of rust 1.57.0 (f1edd0429 2021-11-29).
+All solutions use stable features as of rust 1.57.0 (f1edd0429 2021-11-29).
-Day 14 uses the experimental Cursor feature of LinkedList `#![feature(linked_list_cursors)]`, which requires a nightly build of the compiler.
-Therefore, you need to first run `rustup install nightly` and configure the nightly compiler toolchain, e.g. `cargo +nightly`.
+Cargo will figure out the packages I used (see `Cargo.toml`) but most days use only `std`.

 ## Usage